The-Obstacle-Is-The-Way/Clarity-AI-Backend/NEXT_PROMPT.md

 ## Suggested Next Command

-To begin the next iteration, focus on fixing the most critical failing tests first:
+To begin the next iteration, focus on fixing the remaining security test failure:

 ```
-cd /Users/ray/Desktop/CLARITY-DIGITAL-TWIN/Clarity-AI-Backend && python -m pytest app/tests/unit/core/utils/test_encryption_unit.py -v
+cd /Users/ray/Desktop/CLARITY-DIGITAL-TWIN/Clarity-AI-Backend && python -m pytest app/tests/integration/infrastructure/security/test_security_boundary.py::TestSecurityBoundary::test_token_expiration -v
 ```

-This will give insight into the encryption service issues that need to be addressed.
+This will provide more detailed information about the JWT token expiration issue that needs to be addressed.